-293.5235 1.
-Except as otherwise provided in NRS 293.502 and chapter 293D of NRS, a person may preregister or register to vote by mailing an application to preregister or register to vote to the county clerk of the county in which the person resides or may preregister or register to vote by computer [.] using the system established by the Secretary of State pursuant to section 11 of this act or any system established by the county clerk, if the county clerk has established a system pursuant to NRS 293.506 for using a computer to preregister or register to vote.
+- Sec.
+61. NRS 293.5235 is hereby amended to read as follows: 293.5235 1.
+Except as otherwise provided in NRS 293.502, sections 5.1 to 9.8, inclusive, of this act and chapter 293D of NRS, a person may preregister or register to vote by [mailing]: - (a) Mailing an application to preregister or register to vote to the county clerk of the county in which the person resides. [or may preregister or register to vote by] - (b) A computer \square using:

+- (1) The system established by the Secretary of State pursuant to section 11 of this act; or - (2) A system established by the county clerk, if the county clerk has established a system pursuant to NRS 293.506 for using a computer to preregister or register to vote. - (c) Any other method authorized by the provisions of this title. - 2.
 The county clerk shall, upon request, mail an application to preregister or register to vote to an applicant.
-The county clerk shall make the applications available at various public places in the county.
-An application to preregister to vote may be used to correct information in a previous application.
-An application to register to vote may be used to correct information in the registrar of voters' register.

-- 2. An application to preregister or register to vote which is mailed to an applicant by the county clerk or made available to the public at various locations or voter registration agencies in the county may be returned to the county clerk by mail or in person.
-For the purposes of this section, an application which is personally delivered to the county clerk shall be deemed to have been returned by mail. - 3.
-The applicant must complete the application, including, without limitation, checking the boxes described in paragraphs (b) and (c) of subsection 10 and signing the application. - 4.
-The county clerk shall, upon receipt of an application, determine whether the application is complete.
+The county clerk shall make the applications available at various public places in the county. - 3.
+Except as otherwise provided in sections 5.1 to 9.8, inclusive, of this act: - (a) An application to preregister to vote may be used to correct information in a previous application. - (b) An application to register to vote may be used to correct information in the registrar of voters' register. - [2.]
+4. An application to preregister or register to vote which is mailed to an applicant by the county clerk or made available to the public at various locations or voter registration agencies in the county may be returned to the county clerk by mail or in person.
+For the purposes of this section, an application which is personally delivered to the county clerk shall be deemed to have been returned by mail. - [3.]
+5. The applicant must complete the application, including, without limitation, checking the boxes described in paragraphs (b) and (c) of subsection [10] 12 and signing the application. - [4.]
+6. The county clerk shall, upon receipt of an application, determine whether the application is complete.